UrbanSpectra/Team-Workflow-Recipes/README.md

 UrbanSpectra forms and team workflow recipes for team workflows.

+There are three teams:  ui team, devs, admins

 1. README.md => You are here.

 2.  form_00_new_contact.txt => contact form for all new members of all types